TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/43 - John/John 1/John 1.8.md

 ---

-He was not the light, but [came] that he might bear witness of the light.
+He was not the light, but was sent that he might testify about the light.